confluentinc/flink-table-api-python-examples/README.md

 Examples should be runnable after setting all configuration options correctly.

+### Table API Playground using Python Interactive Shell

+For convenience, the repository also contains an init script for playing around with Table API in an interactive manner.

+1. Run `poetry shell` to start a shell within the poetry virtualenv

+2. Point to the `cloud.properties` file: `export FLINK_PROPERTIES=./config/cloud.properties`

+3. Start python with `python -i setup_pyshell.py`

+4. The `TableEnvironment` is pre-initialized from environment variables and available under `env`.

+5. Run your first "Hello world!" using `env.execute_sql("SELECT 'Hello world!'").print()`

 ## Configuration

 The Table API plugin needs a set of configuration options for establishing a connection to Confluent Cloud.